example42/example42.github.io/_drafts/2017-09-04-when-to-place-data-in-hiera.md

 title: Tip of the Week 36 - When to place data in hiera
 ---

-When Puppet Inc. released hiera, we gained the possibility to seaprate data from code.
+When Puppet Inc. released hiera, we gained the possibility to separate data from code.

 Prior hiera we used logic patterns like ```if``` and ```case``` to identify differences in our platform and configurations.
 With hiera we started using the hiera lookup function to fetch data based on a hierarchy where we specify differences of our platform.
 This lead to cleaner, better maintainable code.